 Approximately 100% of the Corporation's proved undeveloped reserves are attributed to the Montney/Doig Resource Play concentrated in the Corporation's key operating areas in Pouce Coupe and Gordondale.
 The Consolidated Reserves Report has attributed proved undeveloped reserves to each potential future horizontal drilling location that is proximal to an existing well to which Deloitte and McDaniel attributed proved developed reserves.
 Deloitte and McDaniel estimated such proved undeveloped reserves using forecast production rates that were based on a statistical analysis of production rates of existing wells operated by the Corporation or others on the Montney/Doig Resource Play in the regional area.
 If the development timeline went beyond five years of a major plant expansion, then these proximal locations were classified as probable undeveloped reserves.

-The following table sets forth for each product type the volumes of each of the proved undeveloped reserves and the probable undeveloped reserves from the applicable reserves evaluations that were first attributed as reserves in each of the three most recent financial years:
+The following table sets forth for each product type the volumes of proved undeveloped reserves and probable undeveloped reserves that were first attributed as reserves in each of the three most recent financial years: